 - Do not rebalance your account on a regular basis

 For the hands-off investor, consider using a low-cost, passive investment strategy that focuses on asset allocation (or how you divide your account across asset classes like stocks, bonds, real assets, and cash).
 This will usually work better than just trying to pick the top performers from previous years or dividing your contributions across each one of your investment options in a 401(k) plan.
 Another hands-off approach to help find a diversified portfolio that also provides professional guidance is to select an asset allocation mutual fund that fits your risk tolerance.

 The downside of this static approach is that your risk tolerance may change as goals such as retirement near and you may need to adjust your investments gradually over time.
 As an alternative, a target date retirement fund provides a glide-path approach to investing that automatically adjusts to become more conservatively invested as you approach retirement.

-If you prefer having a financial coach, consider working with a fee-only CERTIFIED FINANCIAL PLANNER, professional who is paid only by clients and not by commissions or brokerage fees.
+If you prefer having a financial coach, consider working with a fee-only CERTIFIED FINANCIAL PLANNER, a professional who is paid only by clients and not by commissions or brokerage fees.
 It is important to check your advisor’s background with FINRA or with the SEC if they are operating as a registered investment advisor.
 You should also check with your employer to see if they offer a financial wellness program that provides investment guidance or advice services.